prajapatkavitha/CODSOFT_PYTHON_INTERN/README.md

 Store tasks in a simple text file for persistence.

 How to Run:
-1.Download the todo_list.py file.
+Download the todo_list.py file.
-2.Run the script using Python:
+Run the script using Python:

 Requirements
 Python 3.x